mihail911/mihail911.github.io/src/pages/articles/2022-17-09---Everything-You-Need-To-Know-About-Prompt-Engineering/index.md

 This further justifies the need for really carefully-designed prompt engineering.
 Thus, they propose a few principles that should be employed when prompting:
 - Use declarative and direct signifiers for tasks such as *translate* or *rephrase this paragraph so that a 2nd grader can understand it*.
 - Use few-shot demonstrations when the task requires a bespoke format, recognizing that few-shot examples may be interpreted holistically by the model rather than as independent samples.
 - Specify tasks using characters or characteristic situations as a proxy for an intention such as asking Gandhi or Nietzsche to solve a task.
-Here you are tappin g into LLMs' sophisticated understanding of analogies.
+Here you are tapping into LLMs' sophisticated understanding of analogies.
 - Constrain the possible completion output using careful syntactic and lexical prompt formulations such as saying *Translate this French **sentence** to English*  or by adding quotes around the French sentence.
 - Encourage the model to break down problems into sub problems via step-by-step reasoning.